 The Occupational Therapy Admissions Committee reviews all complete application packets.
-Students are recommended for acceptance on the basis of academic proficiency, ratings by clinical supervisor and instructor reference, and ability to communicate well in writing.
+Students are recommended for acceptance on the basis of academic proficiency, recommendation ratings, and application reviews.
 All applicants are notified in writing as to acceptance status.

-IF ACCEPTED INTO OCCUPATIONAL THERAPY COURSES PROOF OF IMMUNIZATION RECORD, A BACKGROUND CHECK, AND RANDOM DRUG SCREEN(S) WILL BE REQUIRED, AND MAY BE REPEATED BEFORE FIELDWORK
+IF ACCEPTED INTO OCCUPATIONAL THERAPY COURSES PROOF OF IMMUNIZATION RECORD, A BACKGROUND CHECK, AND A DRUG SCREEN WILL BE REQUIRED, AND MAY BE REPEATED BEFORE FIELDWORK